 As Abusites, we’ve all done it.
-We wake up before a 7 am lecture, realize how delightfully comfortable our bed is, think about how boring the lecture will be, promise ourselves we’ll spend a good time to review the class material, and pull the duvet back over our heads.
+We wake up before a 7 am lecture, realize how delightfully comfortable our bed is, think about how boring the lecture will be, promise ourselves we’ll spend a good time reviewing the class material and pull the duvet back over our heads.
 There are many reasons that students skip lectures at Ahmadu Bello University – some are valid and others not.

 It is absolutely vital that you attend lectures regularly.
 Missing a class should be a rare occurrence; something that happens at most once or twice a semester.
-If you skip lectures more than this, it will interfere with your learning and have a negative effect on your performance and your grade in ABU.
+If you skip lectures more than this, it will interfere with your learning and hurt your performance and your grade in ABU.

 A prerequisite to success in any endeavor is “showing up”, and classes are no exception.
 If you’re not showing up to class, you’re forfeiting every opportunity provided to you in the classroom.

 Attending lectures does far more than simply giving you credit for attendance.
 Class attendance facilitates learning in a variety of ways, and here are just a few:

 - Lectures are the basis for all your assessment

 One of the reasons that many students skip lectures is because they feel that they are a waste of time.
 But lectures can actually save you time and will serve as a map for your assignments and exams.
 A good lecturer will sign-post your way with key terms, definitions, examples, and short-cuts.
 Pay attention to how your lecturer presents information and take good (not copious) notes.

 Does the lecturer get excited about a certain subject?
 Does he or she tell you when something will or won’t be on the tests?
 Does you lecturer repeat terms or ideas frequently?
 All these things can guide your studies and save time when it comes to revision and assignments